-- Colomycin® 2 million units nebulised twice daily for three months. - Eradication is not always successful and should only be attempted once. - Dose should be diluted in water for injection or sodium chloride 0.9% to a volume between 2-4ml dependant on brand and nebuliser system employed. - Ciprofloxacin 750mg twice daily is co-administered for three months.
+• Colomycin® 2 million units nebulised twice daily for three months.
+This is given following a course of ciprofloxacin or IV antibiotics.
+Eradication is not always successful and should only be attempted once.

+The dose should be diluted in 4mls of sodium chloride 0.9% from a plastic ampoule.